On the equality between the infimum obtained by solving various Plateau's problem: Introduction and notation

 \section{Introduction and notation}

-Plateau's Problem is to show the existence of minimal {\em surfaces} with given boundary.
-The classical form of the problem was solved independently by J. Douglas \cite{Douglas:1931} and T. Rad\'o \cite{Rado:1930}, in which the surfaces are understood as pasteurizations of the unit disc in $\mathbb{R}^3$, and such surfaces are analytic which is proved by Osserman \cite{Osserman:1970}.
-More general setting for the problem have been developed by many authors in various ways \cite{FF:1960,Reifenberg:1960,David:2012}, in which the solutions are more like models soap films.
+Plateau's problem is to show the existence of minimal {\em surfaces} with a given boundary.
+The classical form of the problem was solved independently by J. Douglas \cite{Douglas:1931} and T. Rad\'o \cite{Rado:1930}, in which the surfaces are understood as parametrizations of the unit disc in $\mathbb{R}^3$, and such surfaces are analytic which is proved by Osserman \cite{Osserman:1970}.
+More general settings for the problem have been developed by many authors in various ways \cite{FF:1960,Reifenberg:1960,David:2012}, in which the solutions are more like models of soap films.
 The variation arises from the different understanding of surfaces.

-Integral currents, introduced by Federer and Fleming \cite{FF:1960}, are considered as an excellent generalization surfaces, since it possess a canonical boundary operator, and soap films could be considered as size minimal integral currents.
+Integral currents, introduced by Federer and Fleming \cite{FF:1960}, are considered as an excellent generalization of surfaces, since they possess a canonical boundary operator, and soap films could be considered as size minimal integral currents.
 The existence of mass minimal (integral or rectifiable) currents follows from a compactness theorem, see \cite{FF:1960}.
 However, the existence of size minimal integral or rectifiable currents with given boundary is still open.
 A special case was solved by Morgan \cite{Morgan:1989}.